Steam is a well-known platform for distributing PC video games. The platform has its own application, which can be downloaded using their website.

 However, errors can occur during the installation process.
-One such error is the ‘missing file privileges’ error.
+One of the most common is the ‘missing file privileges’ error.
 This error can also occur when a Steam game attempts to download any updates.

-Fortunately, there are ways to troubleshoot the ‘missing file privileges’ error.
+Fortunately, there are a few ways to troubleshoot the ‘missing file privileges’ error.
 We’ll go through some of the solutions in this article.

 Verify Integrity of Game Files